PrestaShop/prestashop.github.io/news/_posts/2015-06-05-a-more-semantic-versioning-scheme.markdown

 ### Alright, alright, I get it, it’s better!
 So, when is 1.6.1.0 coming?

-[1.6.1.0-rc3 was released last week](http://build.prestashop.com/news/prestashop-1-6-1-0-rc3/), 1.6.0.1-rc4 will be released this week, other RC version might be released as needed, depending on the feedback of the community.
+[1.6.1.0-rc3 was released last week](http://build.prestashop.com/news/prestashop-1-6-1-0-rc3/), 1.6.0.1-rc4 should be released this week, other RC versions might be released as needed, depending on the feedback from the community.

 We plan on releasing the stable version of PrestaShop 1.6.1.0 by the end of June, or early-July.
 Until then, please help us make it the most robust version ever released!